potassco/clorm/docs/clorm/predicate.rst

    true(light(on), 0).
    true(robotlocation(roby,kitchen), 0).

-In this example the two instances of the ``true`` predicate have a different signature for the first term (i.e., ``light/1`` and ``robotlocation/2``).
+In this example instances of the ``true/2`` predicate can have two distinctly different signatures for the first term (i.e., ``light/1`` and ``robotlocation/2``).
 While the definition of the fluent is important at the ASP level, however, at the Python level we may not be interested in the structure of the fluent, only whether it is true or not.
-Hence we can treat the fluents themselves as raw Clingo symbol objects.
+In such a case we can simply treat the fluents themselves as raw Clingo symbol objects.

 .. code-block:: python